-How do I get permission to have a pet in my Midland Heart property?
+How do I get permission to have a pet?

-If you want to get permission to keep a pet in your Midland Heart property you will need to check your tenancy agreement.
-You need to ensure that getting a pet would not be a breach of your tenancy agreement.
+If you want to get permission to keep a pet in your property, you'll need to check your tenancy agreement.
+You need to ensure that getting a pet will not be a breach of your tenancy agreement.

-We do not allow certain types of animals to be kept in Midland Heart properties as pets.
-You are not allowed to keep::
+We don't allow certain types of animals to be kept in our properties as pets, these include:

 - Any animal that requires a license under the Dangerous and Wild Animals Act.
-You can check this by going to the Government Legislation Site
+You can check this by going to the Government Legislation website

-- Any animal that requires a license under the Dangerous Dogs Act .
-This act was amended in May 2014 that include it a Criminal Offence for the person in charge of a dog to allow it to be ‘dangerously out of control,’ either on private or public grounds.
+- Any animal that requires a license under the Dangerous Dogs Act.
+This act was amended in May 2014 to include a criminal offence for anyone in charge of a dog who allows it to be "dangerously out of control" either on private or public grounds.
 More information about this and a list of banned dogs can be found by clicking here

 - Any type of farm animals